Structured history before the appointment

 "How have you been since last time?" becomes answerable.

-For chronic IBS, DarmKompass documents progress objectively and verifiably — as a reference for follow-up prescriptions or therapy adjustments.
+For chronic IBS, DarmKompass documents progress objectively — as a reference for follow-up prescriptions or therapy adjustments.

-The chart finally contains data that isn't reconstructed from memory.
+The chart finally contains data not reconstructed from memory.

 Patients classify each bowel movement by Bristol type.
-The 7-day distribution shows transit tendency (slow vs. fast) at a glance.
+The 7-day distribution shows transit tendency at a glance.

 Meals are tagged by FODMAP category (oligo-, di-, monosaccharides, polyols).
-Substantially eases phase-1 / phase-2 guidance.
+Eases phase-1 / phase-2 guidance.

 Deterministic correlation analysis — no ML black box.
-Shows which food / stress clusters precede symptoms over time.
+Shows which food / stress clusters precede symptoms.

-The validated severity score is updated weekly.
-Trajectory over 4–12 weeks visible — useful for assessing the efficacy of interventions.
+Validated severity score, updated weekly.
+Trajectory over 4–12 weeks — useful for assessing intervention efficacy.

 Practice handout for posting

-We designed the handout so it goes onto the waiting-room pinboard without practice branding or layout adjustments.
+The handout is designed to go onto the waiting-room pinboard without practice branding or layout adjustments.
 One page, monochrome-printable, with a QR code to the free 7-day template.

 1 A4 page · for posting in the waiting room · QR code to the free 7-day template